Introduction

 | Sandbox | https://platform.exonalab.com/api/v1 | exo_test_... |

 The same endpoint serves both environments.
 Your API key determines which environment your requests run in.
-Sandbox requests return realistic but synthetic data: no external services are called and there is no cost impact.
+Sandbox requests return realistic but synthetic risk profiles — useful for testing rating-model integrations: no external services are called and there is no cost impact.

 Response format